cyrfar/TrailerTrends/README.md

 success = opening weekend revenue / budget

 This work was part of my two/three week long project as an [Insight Data Science Fellow](http://insightdatascience.com/) in NYC.
-Check out the 'modeling' notebook for the EDA and model building.
+Check out the **modeling.ipynb** notebook for the EDA, model building and results.

 **Dataset:**